IngramCapa/bank_tech_test/README.md

 ```

 ## Code Structure
 After writing the user stories, I broke down the approach in smaller steps which allowed me to split responsibilites into classes.
+I used BigDecimal to provide support for accurate floating points numbers.

 The program is split into four classes, each built to handle a single responsibility.
 The Account class is bringing all of these responsibilites together, by storing deposits and withdrawals, and printing account statements.